 Facets and filters

-Another capability extending the Lucene.NET functionality is the ability to create Facets, which are a type of filtering that can further narrow a search.
-In the configuration file, facets such as SimpleValue, PriceRangeValue, and RangeValue types can be found.
+Another capability extending the Lucene.NET functionality is the ability to create facets, a type of filtering that can further narrow a search.
+The configuration file contains facets like SimpleValue, PriceRangeValue, and RangeValue.

 Facets are organized into facet groups.
 A facet group is referred to as a Filter in the configuration file.
 For instance, a Color facet group can have a Red facet.
-In the configuration, Color would be the filter and Red would be a SimpleValue.
+In the configuration, Color is the filter and Red is a SimpleValue.
 A facet group is linked to a particular field or meta-field.
 You can specify facets as part of the ISearchCriteria interface.

 The front end includes controls that read a special configuration file to automatically populate the facet property of the ISearchCriteria interface.
 These filters are stored in Mediachase.Search.Filters.config.
 To add a new filter, add a new field to the index and add a record to the configuration file.
 The filter appears as soon as the data is available.